ShristiJalan/Blogino/README.md

 Blogino is a website where one can find the blogs with high ratings and reviews and that too it will cover most of the topics.

-## Technologies
+## Languages

-HTML, CSS, JavaScript
+- HTML
+- CSS
+- Javascript

 ## Tasks left to implement